Sir William Turner's Almshouses

 The 17th century Chapel at the centre of the building is used for regular worship with family communion services and evening prayers.
 It is also a perfect venue for piano recitals and chamber music.
 See Classics at Kirkleatham on the side-bar menu for details of forthcoming events.

-The Residents' Association organises a varied social programme that currently includes weekly Yoga Classes, indoor bowls, supper parties, coach outings and occasional music evenings.
+The Residents' Association organises a varied social programme that currently includes weekly bingo and cards nights, indoor bowls, supper parties, coach outings and occasional music evenings.

 Sir William Turner's Almshouses were founded in June 1676 and are now run by a voluntary Board of Trustees.
 It is a Registered Charity and a Registered Social Landlord.
 It is not governed by any housing association or local council.